thumatimanasa/Daily-coding-problems/conditional and control statements/readme.md

-here you see basic conditional statements(if,elif,else,nested if) and control statements(for ,while) programs
+here you can see basic conditional statements(if,elif,else,nested if) and control statements(for ,while) programs